Read more on INSEAD Master, Executive as well as Open and Customised Online programmes

 Academic area: Entrepreneurship and Family Enterprise

-Singapore – Jan-Feb 2023 (P3) – Melanie Milovac, Assistant Professor of Entrepreneurship and Family Enterprise
+Fontainebleau/Singapore, May – June 2024, Henning Piezunka Associate Professor of Entrepreneurship and Family Enterprise, Melanie Milovac, Assistant Professor of Entrepreneurship and Family Enterprise

 How can an entrepreneurial idea be converted into an up-and-running, revenue-generating business?
 This course is for anyone interested in the answer to this question, regardless of whether or not they have a definite plan to build a business from scratch.
 It draws on case studies, experiences of guest-speakers and a final group project – complete with a pitch to a real panel of angel investors–to give students a blueprint for starting a new venture.
 By the end, students will be able to develop a concept, design a compelling business model, recruit a team and embark with confidence on their entrepreneurial journey.